scumatteo/CovidNN/README.md

 # CovidNN
-* Project for course of Visione Artificiale e Riconoscimento
+* Project for course of Artificial Vision.